Guarantees and Personal Guarantees are important and serious

 One of the main issues facing the director is that they have little or no income.
 Given funds are not readily available to pay personal debts the answer may be to start a Debt Management Plan.
 This is an informal agreement with creditors to reduce personal debt repayments to an affordable level.

-There are following advantage and disadvantage for company directors to be under debt management plans.
+There are the following advantages and disadvantages for company directors to be under debt management plans.
 (Debt management for company directors)

 DMP can liaise and deal with all creditors and their correspondence.
-This includes dealing with phone calls, letters and takes away the stress of creditor interaction with company director and shareholders.
+This includes dealing with phone calls, letters and takes away the stress of creditor interaction with company directors and shareholders.